 There are fixed minimum payments for all Lease car financing options - if you are considering a Chattel Mortgage, Finance Lease, Novated Lease, Fully Maintained Lease or Commercial Hire Purchase, the minimum amount of the balloon payment is set by the Australian Tax Office:

 ATO Minimum Residual Value Guidelines

 Advantages of a loan with a Balloon Payment

-- by proving that you can make a lump sum payment after building equity through regular payments.
+Put yourself in a good position for future loans by proving that you can make a lump sum payment after building equity in your loan with regular, on-time payments.

-- ability to finance a top end vehicle rather than a base model
+When you buy a car with a car loan and balloon payment, you will be able to finance a top end vehicle rather than a base model.

 When are Balloon payments used?

 Balloon payments are used in the following types of loans:

 - This loan is the most frequently used when the vehicle primarily for business use.